Orlando Wrongful Death Attorneys

 Was Your Loved One’s Death a Wrongful Death?

-Most accidents that are caused by someone’s wrongful or negligent actions and result in a death can be considered a wrongful death under Florida law.
-The Florida Wrongful Death Act clearly defines wrongful death as the death of a person that is caused by the wrongful act, negligence, default, or breach of contract or warranty of any other person.
+Under Florida law, most deaths resulting from someone’s wrongful or negligent actions may qualify as wrongful death.
+The Florida Wrongful Death Act defines it as the death of a person caused by another’s wrongful act, negligence, default, or breach of contract or warranty.

 A car crash caused by an impaired driver that causes fatal injuries, surgeon’s error that leads to a patient’s death, defective equipment that causes a fatal injury, and a pool without adequate safety measures that leads to a drowning all have the basis for wrongful death lawsuits.